torik42/YaLafi/README.md

 will generate a proofreading report in text or HTML format from filtering the LaTeX input and application of [LanguageTool](https://www.languagetool.org) (LT).
-It is best called as module as shown below.
+It is best called as module as shown below, but can also be placed elsewhere and invoked as script.
 On option '--server lt', LT's Web server is contacted.
 Otherwise, [Java](https://java.com) has to be present, and the path to LT has to be customised in script variable 'ltdirectory';